 PERSONALIZED RECOVERY ORIENTED SERVICES

-PROS Learning Center is a comprehensive recovery oriented program for adult individuals with severe and persistent mental illness.
-The goal of the program is to integrate treatment, support and rehabilitation in a manner that facilitates the individual’s recovery.
+PROS is a comprehensive recovery oriented program for adult individuals with the goal of integrating treatment, support and rehabilitation in a manner that facilitates the individual’s recovery.
 Some of the goals of the program include:

 - Limit inpatient utilization

 - Increase employment

 - Secure preferred housing

 There are four service components that individuals can receive within the PROS program:

 Community Rehabilitation and Support Services (CRS): Designed to engage and assist individuals in managing their lives and restoring skills and support necessary for being successful within their community.
 Some of the servicesunder this component include assessment, wellness, self-management, benefits and financial management.

 Intensive Rehabilitation (IR): Provided individually or in small groups, Intensive Rehabilitation (IR) is used when the participant is ready to take a step toward reaching a specific goal that is difficult, or they need support to maintain progress they have already made.
 IR also uses targeted interventions that help reduce risks, involvement in the criminal justice system, loss of housing, or loss of a valued life role.
 If the participant has a relapse in mental health symptoms or substance use, Intensive Rehabilitation can help them focus on their goals.

 Ongoing Rehabilitation and Support (ORS): Offering support and mental health treatment for employed individuals working in the community at least 10 hours per week.
 Ongoing Rehabilitation and Support staff can help participants manage symptoms that make it difficult to find and maintain employment.